 Component Three: The final phase is an ongoing evaluation of steps one and two.
 Students learn to measure the effectiveness of their plans, and continue to refine and revise it based on new

 A foundational aspect of this degree lies with the research component of the program.
 Students will begin preparing for this capstone project in Years 1 and 2 through research preparatory courses.
 They will present their research thesis in year 3, and once approved will go on to conduct and defend their research paper in year 4.
 Students will receive faculty support throughout the entire process.

-The Behavior Analyst Certification Board, Inc.® has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst Examination®.
+The Behaviour Analyst Certification Board, Inc.® has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behaviour Analyst Examination®.
 Applicants will have to meet additional requirements to qualify.

 PREPARING FUTURE LEADERS

 In addition to preparing students to be practicing behaviourists, the degree program helps prepare them to become leaders in this emerging field.
 Not only will students be supported in becoming client centered clinicians, they will also have the opportunity to learn the skills to advance behaviour analysis from a system wide perspective, to support large scale changes in agencies, organizations and government.

 This intensive program delivered onsite at George Brown’s state-of-the-art Daphne Cockwell Centre for Health Sciences located at the Waterfront Campus is suitable for students who are data driven, enjoy analyzing patterns and like to work with challenging behaviours.